10.4. Composition: Embedded Objects

 UML Classes Composition Classes Abstract Representation

 A composition hierarchy.
 'Car' is the whole class with two parts: 'Engin' and 'Transmission.'
-The composition symbol is formed by a line with solid or filled-in diamond at one end, attached to Car, and a plain end, attached to Engine and Transmission.
+The composition symbol consists of a line with a solid or filled-in diamond at the end attached to the whole class (Car), and the plain end attached to the parts (Engine and Transmission).

 class Engine